skoolkid/skoolkit/sphinx/source/commands.rst

   file.
 FILE may be a regular file, or '-' for standard input.

   Options:
-    -c FILE, --ctl FILE   Use FILE as a control file.
-FILE may be '-' for standard input, or '0' to use no control file.
+    -c PATH, --ctl PATH   Specify a control file to use, or a directory from which to read control files.
+PATH may be '-' for standard input, or '0' to use no control file.
 This option may be used multiple times.
     -e ADDR, --end ADDR   Stop disassembling at this address (default=65536).